 Beyond The Waves is a collaboration between choreographer Chris Pavia, Watts Gallery Trust and DAiSY (Disability Arts in Surrey) with mentoring support and dance artists from Stopgap Dance Company.

-In this residency, Chris is exploring the dynamics of energy and movement seen in the full and partial sculptures by GF Watts displayed in the Watts Gallery.
-Chris' work is inspired by the power of natural forces such as water including film and photographic references of vivid waterfalls and horses galloping through waves.
+In this residency, Chris is exploring the dynamics of energy and movement seen in the full and partial sculptures by G F Watts displayed at Watts Gallery.
+Chris's work is inspired by the power of natural forces such as water including film and photographic references of vivid waterfalls and horses galloping through waves.

-This Artist in Residence Studio offers an insight into Chris' creative process while he choreographs and rehearses Beyond the Waves which will be exhibited at Watts Gallery and online in summer 2021.
+This residency offers an insight into Chris's creative process while he choreographs and rehearses Beyond the Waves which will be exhibited at Watts Gallery and online this summer.

 As a choreographer, Chris begins his process by collecting images and researching ideas that interest him.
 With guidance from DAiSY Producer Callum Graham, Chris started research on this project in 2019, curating a selection of images inspired by the sculpture collection at Watts Gallery and George Watts' sculpture including Physical Energy.

 “I was mesmerised by all of the sculpture work that George Watts had done" Chris